Malaysia

 Capital gains

-Capital gains on disposals of real properties are subject to RPGT (see the Other taxes section).
+Capital gains on disposals of real properties and shares in a real property company are subject to RPGT (see the Other taxes section).

 Dividend income